ericqu/LinearRegression.jl/README.md

 The Akaike information criterion (AIC) is calculated with the formula relevant only for Linear Regression hence enabling comparison between linear regressions (AIC=n log(SSE / n) + 2p; where SSE is the Sum of Squared Errors and p is the number of predictors).
 On the other hand, the AIC calculated with GLM is more general (based on log-likelihood), enabling comparison between a broader range of models.

+# List of Statistics
+## List of Statistics calculated about the linear regression model:
+- AIC: Akaike information criterion with the formula AIC=n log(SSE / n) + 2p; where SSE is the Sum of Squared Errors and p is the number of predictors.
+- P values for each predictor.
+- SSE Sum of Squared Errors as the output from the sweep operator.
+- SST as the Total Sum of Squares as the sum over all squared differences between the observations and their overall mean.
+- R² as 1 - SSE/SST.
+- Adjusted R².
+- σ̂² (sigma) Estimate of the error variance.
+- Variance Inflation Factor.
+- CI the confidence interval based the \alpha default value of 0.05 giving the 95% confidence interval.
+- The t-statistic.
+- The mean squared error.
+- The root of the mean squared error.
+- The standard errors.
+- The t values.

+## List of Statistics about the predicted values:
+- The predicted values
+- The residuals values (as the actual values minus the predicted ones)
+- The Leverage or the i-th diagonal element of the projection matrix.
+- STDI is the standard error of the individual predicted value.
+- STDP is the standard error of the mean predicted value
+- STDR is the standard error of the residual
+- Student as the studentized residuals also knows as the Standardized residuals or internally studentized residuals.
+- Rstudent is the studentized residual with the current observation deleted.
+- LCLI is the lower bound of the confidence interval for the individual prediction.
+- UCLI is the upper bound of the confidence interval for the individual prediction.
+- LCLP is the lower bound of the confidence interval for the expected (mean) value.
+- UCLP is the upper bound of the confidence interval for the expected (mean) value.
+- Cook's Distance
+- PRESS as the sum of squares of predicted residual errors

 # Questions and Feedback
 Please post your questions, feedabck or issues in the Issues tabs.
 As much as possible, please provide relevant contextual information.